 The Alliance for Solar Choice: Stop Demand Charges 2016 © ALL RIGHTS RESERVED

-Investor-owned utilities have proposed demand charges for some or all residential customers in Arizona, Arkansas, California, the District of Columbia, Georgia, Idaho, Illinois, Iowa, Kansas, Massachusetts, Montana, Nevada, South Dakota, Tennessee, Texas, Oklahoma, and Utah.
+Investor-owned utilities have proposed demand charges for some or all residential customers in Arizona, Arkansas, California, the District of Columbia, Georgia, Idaho, Illinois, Iowa, Kansas, Massachusetts, Montana, Nevada, New York, South Dakota, Tennessee, Texas, Oklahoma, and Utah.

 "...we find there would be a large number of residential customers that have neither the desire, nor the inclination, to manage demand or to understand demand, but I guess the bottom line on that is I think it would be very difficult, were she still with us, to put my grandma on a demand charge."